MatthewShein/cuinspace-payload-camera/Service Instructions.md

 Managing a Camera Script Service with systemd on Raspbian This guide explains how to navigate to the systemd service directory, control (start, enable, stop, disable) a camera script service named camera_script.service.

+Prereq: check that camera is connected: `vcgencmd get_camera`

 1. Accessing the systemd Service Directory:

    Open a terminal window.
 You can do this by clicking on the terminal icon or searching for "terminal" in the applications menu.